 Income tax calculator for the self-employed

-The taxator is an easy to use wage calculator for the self-employed, which allows you to calculate your estimated income tax rate in minutes.
+The taxator is an easy-to-use tax calculator for the self-employed, which allows you to calculate your estimated income tax rate within minutes.

 Info: The taxator gives you an orientation for your tax rate.
 However, it does not replace a detailed tax return or the advice of a tax advisor.

 Calculating your income tax rate when you’re self-employed